Quick Comparison

 Vitamin D functions as a steroid hormone, not just a vitamin, and vitamin D receptors (VDR) are expressed in Leydig cells — the testosterone-producing cells in the testes.
 Vitamin D deficiency is strongly associated with lower testosterone.

-Evidence: A 2011 double-blind RCT found that men supplementing with 3,332 IU vitamin D3 daily for 1 year had significantly higher testosterone than the placebo group (+25%).
-Importantly, this effect was significant in vitamin D-deficient men — men already replete showed no additional benefit.
+Evidence: A 2011 double-blind RCT found that men supplementing with 3,332 IU vitamin D3 daily for 1 year had significantly higher testosterone than the placebo group — an increase from 10.7 to 13.4 nmol/L total testosterone (Pilz S et al., Horm Metab Res 2011, PMID: 21154195).
+This effect was significant in vitamin D-deficient men — men already replete showed no additional benefit.

 Takeaway: Test your vitamin D (25-OH vitamin D) level.
 If below 30 ng/mL, supplement aggressively (4,000–5,000 IU D3 daily with K2) before assessing testosterone.
 This single intervention can normalize testosterone in deficient men without any other changes.